yliu634/clemcf/README.md

 # Building

-Run the following commands in the ACF directory to build everything:
+Run the following commands in the ACF directory to build:

 ```
 $ make